Partnership minimum tax

 - It is required to file Form OR-65.

 - This means any partnership that has income derived from or connected with sources in Oregon or any partnership with an Oregon-resident partner.

-- Partnerships, as well as other pass-through entities, with nonresident owners may have additional filing and payment requirements related to these nonresident owners.
+- Partnerships, as well as other pass-through entities with nonresident owners, may have more filing and payment requirements related to these nonresident owners.
 See instructions for Form OR-OC and Form OR-19 for more information.

-Self-employment earnings from business or services within the TriMet or Lane Transit Districts are subject to these taxes.
+Self-employment earnings from businesses or services within the TriMet or Lane transit districts are subject to these taxes.